oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 \*currently not available

-#### Payment Link Scheme
+#### With UI Scheme
-Once you successfully create a Payment Routing with Payment Link scheme, you may share the link to your customers.
-The steps for your customers to complete a transaction using Payment Link scheme is the same as completing a Payment Link transaction.
+Once you successfully create a Payment Routing using With UI scheme, you may share the link to your customers.
+The steps for your customers to complete a transaction using With UI scheme is the same as completing a Payment Link transaction.
 Please refer to this section: Completing Payment Link transactions - Product Docs
 ### Checking transaction status
 All created Payment Routing transactions are shown in OY!
 Dashboard.
 Navigate to “Payment Routing” to see the list of created transactions.
 Inside the dashboard, you can see the details of the transactions, including all the transaction information inputted during creation, transaction status, and the payment reference number\*.
 The dashboard also has a feature to search, filter, and export the list of transactions in various formats: Excel (.xlsx), PDF (.pdf), and CSV (.csv)